PARC/ai-ethics/Committee-Guidelines.md

 # Committee Guidelines

 This document helps the AI Ethics Committee ask questions to mitigate ethical concerns in PARC projects.
 Before starting the review of a PARC project, consider whether or not any of the committee members have a conflict of interest related to the project.
 If so, can these be mitigated or should the members recuse themselves?

 If the scope of a project, or the data it uses, changes in any significant way, projects should be submitted for review again.

 ## Business development

+In addition to developing technology, PARC often provides expertise to clients.
+Many clients are not aware of the issues in safeguarding their customers' information or protecting their interests.
+Furthermore, there may be legal requirements when conducting studies or focus groups with human subjects or handling special types of data like that produced in a healthcare setting.

 - Does the project require an IRB review?
 Any study or focus group working with human subjects should go through the IRB review.
 - Is there a plan to provide transparency to all stakeholders when the project or data will be handed off to other parties (e.g., transitive consent through third-parties)?
 - Do clients need advice related to transparency and accountability?
 - Have steps been taken to anonymize and remove any data that is not necessary for the analysis?
 If possible, the client should remove and anonymize sensitive information before delivering the data to PARC.

 ## Data

 Respect for people as individuals is essential.
 Data collection of personal information and behavior may include less than fully informed consent from the subjects.
 Think about how the analysis might affect each subject involved.
 If the data represents any vulnerable individuals (elderly, e.g.) or individuals with diminished autonomy (children, e.g.) special consideration should be given to their protection.
 People should have their individuality and autonomy respected, and steps should be taken to protect them from harm.

 - Has the PI taken appropriate data protection steps considering the sensitivity of the data and does it conform to rules required by its data classification (PII, HIPAA, ITAR, etc.)?
 - If the project is for a public entity, can you disclose the sources of your data?